 To provide an ecotoxicological risk assessment of groundwater from two Macquarie Island fuel spill sites that have undergone remediation, delivering evidence to assess the level of residual risk posed by the sites to the adjacent marine receiving environment.

-These data are prepared for publication in Integrated Environmental Assessment and Management (IEAM).
-Please contact the lead author, Catherine King (Cath.King@aad.gov.au) for permission to use these data.
+These data have been published in Integrated Environmental Assessment and Management (IEAM).
+Please contact the lead author, Catherine King (Cath.King@aad.gov.au) when using these data.

 This data set conforms to the CCBY Attribution License (http://creativecommons.org/licenses/by/4.0/).